 - On admission to the school parents are asked to complete a permission form, 'Use of Images of Pupils by the School'.
-Any consent objections are passed to the IT Co-ordinator who makes every effort to make sure that the child is excluded from all photographs and videos taken within the school. - The school has class and whole school cameras as well as iPads and a video camera. - Images are downloaded to the school network and are available on school hardware and server. - Images are deleted from school hardware and server on an annual basis and stored on external hard drives and back up discs. - Please refer to the Taking, Storing and Using Images of Children Policy for further details.
+Any consent objections are passed to the ICT Co-ordinator, Admin staff and Publicity staff who makes every effort to make sure that the child is excluded from all photographs and videos taken within the school. - The school has class and whole school cameras as well as iPads and a video camera. - Images are downloaded to the cloud. - Images are deleted from school hardware and cloud services on an annual basis. - Please refer to the Taking, Storing and Using Images of Children Policy for further details.